pietmacom/kopano-pkgbuilds/README.md

 ```

 ## Build Packages
-All builds are done within a dynamicaly created docker container.
+All builds are done within a dynamically created docker container.
 This is meant to keep your hostsystem clean and untouched.

 ### For Latest Arch Linux
 #### From Kopanos Delevelopment/Master-Branch